Michigan lawmaker resigns to resolve criminal loan charges

 LANSING, Mich.
 (AP) — A Michigan lawmaker with a lengthy criminal record resigned from office Monday as part of a plea deal to resolve charges that he submitted fraudulent pay stubs to secure a $3,000 loan in 2010.

-Third-term Democratic state Rep. Brian Banks of Detroit pleaded guilty to a misdemeanor charge of filing false financial statements.
+Third-term Democratic state Rep. Brian Banks of Harper Woods pleaded guilty to a misdemeanor charge of filing false financial statements.
 Three felony counts were dropped, sparing him from being considered a habitual offender at his Feb.
 17 sentencing.

-Banks, who won-re-election despite the charges and was just a month into his final two years in the House under term limits, faces up to a year in prison, according to Michigan Attorney General Bill Schuette’s office.
+Banks, who won-re-election to his Detroit-area seat despite the charges and was just a month into his final two years in the House under term limits, faces up to a year in prison, according to Michigan Attorney General Bill Schuette’s office.
 The habitual status could have subjected him to more time behind bars.

 Banks, 40, was previously convicted of writing bad checks and credit card fraud.
 In the current case, he was accused of seeking a $7,500 personal loan from the Detroit Metropolitan Credit Union by submitting false pay stubs from IHI Attorneys + Consultants.
 He stated the loan’s purpose was for a bar review course.

-Note: This story has been corrected to say Banks’ hometown is Harper Woods based on new information from House officials.